Andrettin/Wyrmsun/readme.txt

 * Pathfinding
 - Improved the performance of the algorithm used by units to find a depot to return resources to.

+* Status Effects
+- Reworked the status effect code in the game's engine to improve performance and make it simpler to add new status effects in the future.

 * Terrain
 - Decoration tiles can no longer appear under terrain transition graphics (e.g. a dirt rock appearing under grass).